rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

 ## Getting Started

-> Note: The RPC API is currently available ONLY on Testnet.
+> Note: The RPC API is available on Testnet and Mainnet.

 Visit the [Rootstock RPC API](https://rpc.rootstock.io/)